Limited Liability Companies as a Self-Directed IRA Strategy

 LLC is an acronym for limited liability company.
 It's a legal structure that limits the legal responsibility of the people within it.
 In the same manner as incorporation, the creation of this legal entity shelters its owners from being personally responsible for the company’s debts and obligations.
 LLCs have the added benefit of being taxed at the individual tax rate, as opposed to the corporate rate.

 A person with an ownership interest in the LLC is called a member.
 Investments in the LLC are referred to as membership interests or units.
 In specific states where LLCs are legally considered securities, the people and/or entities wishing to invest in them are required to meet certain state regulations before doing so.

 Why have an LLC in an IRA?

-There are 3 primary benefits to owning the assets in your SDIRA through an LLC:
+There are 3 primary benefits to owning the assets in your self-directed IRA LLC:

 With an LLC, you can skip all of this by establishing checkbook control with your IRA.
 Since the IRA invests in funding and LLCs, the funding is deposited in the LLC’s checking account, and funds are readily available to execute transactions.
 Bypassing the custodian via this arrangement allows for the investor to act swiftly.
 Transactions become as simple and convenient as writing a check.

-By not going through your IRA administrator for every transaction, you save the typically associated processing fees.
+By not going through your IRA administrator for every transaction, you save the typically associated self-directed IRA fees for processing.
 Checkbook control will save you money, leaving more funds available to invest toward your retirement.
 As the IRA’s investment is the LLC, and not the underlying investments of the LLC, there is also a cost savings where IRA recordkeeping fees are concerned.
 For example, if the LLC purchases multiple properties, the fees will be based on one investment (the LLC), and not the multiple underlying investments within the LLC.